 We don’t expect you to read through this all in one go, but to dip in whenever you think “who was Arsenal’s captain in the 2003 final” or “what was the weather like in the 1950 final?”
 We highly recommend reading the match reports, especially for the earlier finals even if it is only to see the difference in reporting styles when compared with today’s reporters.

 5 – Ray Parlour, Pat Rice, David Seaman

 4 – Tony Adams, Dennis Bergkamp, Ashley Cole, Joe Hulme, Martin Keown, Freddie Ljungberg, David O’Leary, Patrick Vieira

-3 – Cliff Bastin, Liam Brady, Lee Dixon, Eddie Hapgood, Thierry Henry, Pat Jennings, Bob John, Lauren, Sammy Nelson, Tom Parker, Robert Pires, David Price, Graham Rix, Frank Stapleton, Alan Sunderland, Sylvain Wiltord, Willie Young
+3 – Cliff Bastin, Hector Bellerin, Liam Brady, Lee Dixon, Olivier Giroud, Eddie Hapgood, Thierry Henry, Pat Jennings, Bob John, Lauren, Per Mertesacker, Sammy Nelson, Mesut Ozil, Tom Parker, Robert Pires, David Price, Aaron Ramsey, Graham Rix, Frank Stapleton, Alan Sunderland, Sylvain Wiltord, Willie Young

 N.B.
 The 1993 final counts as one appearance.

 4 – Ray Parlour, David Seaman.